 A few exceptions could jeopardize your right to workers’ comp benefits, such as being under the influence of drugs or alcohol or violating safety protocols.

 You might be filing a personal injury lawsuit against a third party, depending on the circumstances.
-In that case, you can still recover compensation if you’re at fault for the accident — as long as you are not 100% responsible.
+In that case, you can still recover compensation if you’re at fault for the accident — as long as you are not 51% or more responsible.

-Florida follows a pure comparative fault rule in negligence cases.
+Florida follows a modified comparative fault rule in negligence cases with a 51% bar to recovery.
 This means each party is financially responsible for the portion of the accident they caused.
 For example, if you’re 20% responsible, your award will be reduced by 20%.
+And if, instead, you were mostly to blame, you could not receive damages.

 That’s why it’s so important to have Baggett Law Personal Injury Lawyers in your corner.
 We know the construction industry inside and out.
 We’re never afraid to take a case to court to stand up for your rights.